junesirius/junesirius.github.io/_posts/Supernatural/2025-05-02-SPN-Cockles-straddlegate.md

 Misha nods with a big, wild smile.
 He leans in, hovering his lips on the other man's earlobe, breathing hot there, speaking in a sudden lowered, grave voice, "You know what else I love to explode?"

-With an especially hard friction, his body slacks, letting out a long, releasing sigh.
-With one word melted in that sigh -- "Jens."
+Jensen shudders at the sudden deep voice.
+With an especially hard friction, his body slacks, letting out a long, satisfying sigh.
+With one word melted in that sigh -- "Mish."

-Jensen shudders at the sudden deep voice, grasping the handful of the tightened muscle, closing his eyes at the same moment.
-The happy, sated sensation exploded in his brain.
+Misha grasps a handful of the tightened muscle, closing his eyes at the same moment, collapsing onto the body beneath him.
+The happy, sated sensation explodes.

-They ride the wave down slowly together, lips searching every inch of each other's skin that happens to be nearby the lips and pressing kisses there.
+They ride the wave down slowly together, lips searching every inch of each other's skin that happens to be nearby the lips and pressing kisses every which way.

 They catch their breathes at long last.
 And the first sentence Jensen says with his husky voice is: "We should do that properly again."